The Society of Folk Dance Historians (SFDH)

 In the late forties and early fifties, Morton continued to perform professionally, to teach, and to further his dance education.
 From February 1948 to June 1949 and April to December 1951, Morton attended the American Theatre Wing School in New York and completed coursework in dance and drama.
 He also joined the Savoy Light Opera Company's tour of eastern Canada, Minneapolis, and Chicago from October 1948 to February 1949.
 This production was followed by a tour of California with The Wayfarers, a trio consisting of Virgil Morton, Madelynne Greene, and folk singer David Allen.
 The Wayfarers eventually appeared on the KPIX television program, Folk Fest, for a six month period in 1948 and 1949.

 During the fifties and sixties, Morton devoted the majority of his time to teaching.
 From June 1951 to 1955, he taught folk and ballroom dancing for various recreation programs around the Bay Area.
 In June 1953, Morton began teaching folk and ballroom dancing for the summer session at San Francisco State University.
 He continued to offer classes at SFSU until his resignation in 1971.
 Morton also gave private dance lessons at his own studio.
 In addition, Morton assisted with the dance components of the Valley of the Moon Vintage Festival in Sonoma and the Mt.
 Tamalpais Mountain Play.
 Between 1954 and 1960, Morton also served as co-director of dance for the Sherry Players, a folk dance group which gave presentations on traditional folk dances at various cultural events.
 Along with all of these other activities, Morton published numerous articles on folk dancing and the teaching of dance in such journals as Let's Dance! and Viltis magazine.

 In 1972, Virgil was a participant at the second Festival Folklorico Internacional in Oaxtepec, Morelos, Mexico.

-Virgil Morton died of a heart attack on February 2, 1981.
+Virgil Morton passed away of a heart attack on February 2, 1981.

 This page © 2018 by Ron Houston.